A marketing plan is the set of objectives, strategies and tactics that make up your marketing activities designed to achieve your financial goals.

 - What am I currently spending on marketing?

 Now for the fun part... marketing tactics.
-This is where you write down your ideas of how you are going to reach your goals.
+This is where you write down your ideas of how to reach your goals.
 Get creative.
 Mix marketing tactics that traditionally work for your agency with some new ideas.

 Your tactics might look like this: